bagheri365/ML-Models-for-Classification/README.md

 # Tour of Machine Learning Algorithms for Binary/Multiclass Classification

-In this repo, I share my practices in building Machine Learning algorithms for binary and multiclass classfication problems.
+In this repo, I share my practices in building Machine Learning algorithms for binary and multiclass classfication problems using scikit-learn.

 # Table of contents
 - Data Example